Tim McFadden, MSLIS – Happily retired as of 4/30/2017. Thank you for all you have done for the Boothbay Memorial Harbor Library. You will be missed!

 Joanna Breen, MSLIS is our Executive Director.
 She was born and raised in Cambridge, MA and earned her Bachelor’s Degree in Documentary Studies at the College of Santa Fe, NM.
 In 2012 she graduated with honors from Simmons Graduate School of Library and Information Science.
 Before joining the staff at BHML Joanna worked and volunteered in all kinds of libraries from private to prison.
 Joanna is an advocate for libraries and is dedicated to their role in supporting vibrant, connected, and inquisitive communities.
 She enjoys photography, writing, cooking, social justice, and falling asleep during movies.

-Desirée Scorcia is our Youth Services Coordinator.
+Desirée Scorcia is our Assistant Director of Community Engagement & Nonprofit Management.
 She grew up in Boothbay and holds a Bachelor’s Degree in Physics from Boston College and a Master’s in Science Journalism from the University of California, Santa Cruz.
-She joined the Library in 2016 after three years teaching math and science and many more working in the standardized test prep industry.
+Miss Desirée joined the Library in June 2016 as the Youth Services Coordinator, where she excelled at community outreach and programming.
 Miss Desirée has a passion for reading, writing, science, and technology, and is excited to offer programs for children and their families that span all areas.
-Come by to see her for stories, music, crafts, and learning!

 Meg Donaldson is our Circulation Coordinator.
 She was born and raised in Boothbay Harbor (BRES Class of ’03).
 She holds a Bachelor’s Degree from the University of Southern Maine in Psychology with aminor in History and Psi Chi.
 Meg has published research with Vincent Markowski in the journal of Neurotoxicology and Tetralogy.
 Before joining the Library in 2017, she spent 10 years working for organizations as a Behavioral Health Professional, Direct Support Professional, and Certified Residential Medication Aide (CRMA).
 Meg is a bibliophile and a nature lover.
 She has a beautiful son who lights up her world and who has taught her to slowwww down.
 Meg has lived in Maine, Jamaica, and New York and has enjoyed trips to Canada, Europe and the West Indies.
 She greatly looks forward to seeing you all!